-Kombucha: How to Brew This Fermented, Sparkling Black/Green Tea Drink
+Kombucha: How to Brew This Sparkling, Black or Green Tea Drink

 A glass of Kombucha Made From Black Tea, With Ice

 Rate This Recipe for Making Kombucha

-When my son told me he was brewing a batch of kombucha, my first reaction was to respond with bless you or gesundheit.
+When my son told me he was brewing a batch of kombucha, my first reaction was to respond with bless you or Gesundheit.
 But then he explained that kombucha is a fermented, naturally effervescent, sweetened tea that can be flavored with a variety of natural ingredients.
-I tried his ginger, blueberry-chamomile and honey flavors and have been a thoroughgoing fan of kombucha ever since.
+I tried his ginger, blueberry-chamomile and honey flavors and have been a cheering fan of kombucha ever since.